truenas/documentation/content/SCALE/SCALETutorials/Apps/Syncthing.md

 Multiple devices can share the synchronization load in a similar way to the torrent protocol.
 With more devices and smaller blocks, devices recieve data faster because all devices fetch blocks in parallel.

-Syncthing renames files and updates metadata more efficiently, in that renaming does not cause a retransmission of that file.
+Syncthing renames files and updates metadata more efficiently because renaming does not cause a retransmission of that file.

 Temporary files store partial data downloaded from devices.
 Temporary files are removed when a file transfer completes or after the configured amount of time elapses.
 {{< /expand >}}

 ## Before You Begin

 You can add a dataset for Syncthing storage (for example, *syncthing*) before you install the application or create the dataset through the application installation wizard.

+Decide on a consistent file-naming convention to avoid conflict situations where data does not or cannot synchronize because of file name conflicts.
 Path and file names in the Syncthing application are case sensitive.
-Creating a file named MyData.txt is not the same file mydata.txt in Syncthing.
+Creating a file named MyData.txt is not the same mydata.txt file in Syncthing.
-Decide on a consistent file-naming convention to avoid conflict situations where data does not or cannot synchronize because of file name conflicts.

 If not already complete, set the pool for applications to use.